-While we’re talking about swinging chairs, take a look at this one!
-This looks like the most lovely place to relax on a Saturday afternoon.
 To create a porch that’ll have everyone exclaiming ‘wow,’ try to stick to a consistent colour scheme.
-The cream, white and copper features in this front porch are absolutely striking, especially when set against the lush green yard.
+For example, a mix of cream, white and copper can be absolutely striking, especially when set against a lush green yard.

 9. Add a bench